PiSchool/started-mentorme/README.md

 ## Usage
 ### Backend API service
-To start the server API you need python installed in your system.
+To start the server API you need python3 installed in your system.
 Then type the following commands in the terminal from the *back* folder of this repository:

 ```